-Blenders are a kitchen staple, but with so many to choose from it can be difficult to find the best one for you.
-There are 4 main types of blenders: high speed, low-speed (sometimes called “pulse”), crushing and travel mugs.
+Blenders are a kitchen staple, but it cannot be easy to find the best one for you with so many to choose from.
+There are 4 main blenders: high speed, low-speed (sometimes called “pulse”), crushing, and travel mugs.

-High-speed models have blades that rotate at different speeds which creates various textures depending on how fast they spin while lower speed or pulse blender has fewer blades than a higher setting model and is used primarily as an efficient way of blending ingredients like pineapples without overworking them into mush – or if you want your smoothie in individual portions!
+High-speed models have blades that rotate at different speeds, creating various textures depending on how fast they spin.
+In contrast, lower speed or pulse blender has fewer blades than a higher setting model.
+It is used primarily to blend ingredients like pineapples without overworking them into mush – or if you want your smoothie in individual portions!

 Crush blenders use shear force whereas other settings such as crush only allow food items through when pressure is applied by hand

-The efficiency and versatility of modern electric blenders may be what first caught our attention back when they were introduced years ago but their ability to do so much more has not gone unnoticed by consumers across North America who have been increasingly turning away from traditional food processors as well as bulky mixers with frustratingly limited functionality.
+The efficiency and versatility of modern electric blenders may be what first caught our attention back when they introduced years ago.
+Still, their ability to do so much more has not gone unnoticed by consumers across North America who have been increasingly turning away from traditional food processors and bulky mixers with frustratingly limited functionality.
 With an impressive range of features available including variable speeds,

 What is a food processor?